Tokenisation Algorithms

 WordPiece merge score

-# pick the pair maximising this ratio, not the raw count
+# pick the pair maximising this likelihood

 score(a, b) = freq(a, b) / ( freq(a) × freq(b) )